New Pool & Spa ConstructionLSPAdmin2021-03-08T16:15:37+00:00

 When the plans have been approved by you and your designer and all necessary permits have been obtained, the construction process begins.
 Your Customer Care Representative will go over the construction stages with you and help set a meeting to layout your pool and set the elevation.
-Your Construction Superintendent will meet with you to pin and paint out your pool.
+Your Construction Superintendent will meet with you to pin and paint out your pool and perform a Pre-Construction Walk Through.
 This will help you visualize your project in the backyard.

-This is the first step in the new pool construction process.
-We always remind our customers that pool excavation is a messy and dirty process.
-Please be reminded that it is the home owner’s responsibility to clear any planters, decorative rocks, pavers, sprinkler heads/lines etc. that may get in the way of the excavators access.
-Any fencing in the way of access will be taken down and an excavation crew will start to carefully dig, form and hand-trim your pool in precise accordance with every detail of your swimming pools design specifications.
-The excavation process usually only takes one day; however, it may take longer depending on the soil conditions or unexpected weather delays.
+This is the beginning of the actual construction process.
+We always remind our customers pool construction can be a messy and dirty process.
+Please be reminded that it is the homeowner’s responsibility to clear any landscape, decorative rocks, pavers, sprinkler heads/lines etc. that may get in the way of the project and construction access to avoid any damage.
+Any fencing in the way of access will be taken down and an excavation crew will start to carefully dig, form and hand-trim your pool in precise accordance with every detail of your swimming pool design specifications.

 Once the dig has been completed the excavator will stake forms around your swimming pool.
 They are there to guide us in the rest of our construction, so please do not tamper with these forms.
 Most of the dirt from the excavation process will be removed the day of the excavation.
 Don’t be concerned if some dirt remains, as we will use this for other phases of the construction.
 If for some reason you would like a portion for landscaping purposes or some other uses, you must let us know where and how much you desire.
 Be cautioned that if you ask us to leave the dirt and then you decide you do not want to keep it, there will be an extra charge to bring the truck back to remove it.
 Congratulations!
 You are well on your way to a new & beautiful pool…